What is Kickbox?

 - Make substantial progress on your idea by working through the activities included in the Kickbox.

 - Attend four 1-2 hour meetings throughout the semester with other Kickbox students.
+In 2021, these will likely happen in Zoom.

 - Submit all your receipts and a spreadsheet with all your expenses.
 Return the Visa card with any remaining funds and equipment used in your project.